-08.2018 / Justine Boillat, Academic Intern, Quality Assurance and Poverty Reduction Section, SDC
+August 2018 / Justine Boillat, Academic Intern, Quality Assurance and Poverty Reduction Section, Swiss Department for Development and Cooperation (SDC)

 Theories of change (ToC) are an increasingly important results-based management tool, for which there is a growing interest within the SDC.In order to unpack what a ToC is and to promote its use at the SDC, the Quality Assurance network organised two learning events in collaboration with the Institute of Development Studies (IDS) in June.
 In the following, we present the key takeaways, and the reasons why a ToC approach presents many opportunities for the SDC.A ToC enables development practitioners to understand how change happens in a given context and the role an individual or organisation can play in contributing to this change.
 It is both a product (a visual depiction or narrative) and a process, which takes place along the different stages of the project cycle management (PCM).
 The ToC process entails seven key steps, as illustrated below.